INJUSTIC/EstateX/README.md

-# EstateX – A Real-World Polish Property Marketplace
+# EstateX – A Polish Property Marketplace

 ## 🎯 Project Vision

 **EstateX** is a comprehensive MVP of a property marketplace platform for Poland, designed to demonstrate modern full-stack development practices with an **AI-first testing philosophy**.
 The project showcases how to build a production-grade application using clean architecture, comprehensive test coverage, and automated bug detection through well-crafted tests.

-The primary goal was to **vibe code** (build incrementally) an application that is **genuinely useful in real life** — not a toy project, but something that could actually serve Polish users looking to rent or sell properties.
+The primary goal was to fully **vibe code** an application that could actually serve Polish users looking to rent or sell properties.

 ---